kjosib/sophie/docs/goals.rst

 4. Be pragmatic.
 Trade cheap computer power for a nicer time.
 5. Call-by-need pure-functional for general computation.
 6. Turtle graphics.
+7. A modular import system, probably with explicit exports.
-7. Strong type-inference so run-time troubles are few and far between.
+8. Strong type-inference so run-time troubles are few and far between.
+9. Event-driven concurrency over a sensible (maybe pluggable?) process-model.
-8. Other nice things to have.
+10. Other nice things to have.

 When all is said and done, I'd like Sophie to be a viable alternative for learning (or deepening one's grasp of) comp-sci.
 The call-by-need pure-functional design gives Sophie a very different flavor from your average introductory language,